eberhe93/medi-weightless-ecommerce/README.md

 ```

 ### Postman Unit:
-Should be done a clean database and ran separately from the app, due to the '/data' call being used to populate data.
+Should be done with a clean database and ran separately from the app, due to the '/data' call being used to populate data.
 This will result in an error if data has already been populated within the database.

 Run:
 ```